alesimoes/hexagonal-clean-architecture/README.md

 The entity is an internal object to the domain and must be responsible for handling all domain rules related to it.

 A modification to an entity property must be called by a method that will trigger an event for the change to be applied to the entity.
-The triggered event is registered in the entity itself following the Event Sourcing Standard, which may or may not be published later, allowing the reconstruction of all modifications made.
+The triggered event is registered in the entity itself following the Event Sourcing Standard, which may be published later, allowing the reconstruction of all modifications made.

 ### Events (Event Sourcing)
-Each entity may or may not have events and event handling that will be used by it.
+Each entity may have events and event handling that will be used by it.

 When an action is performed on an entity, the event must be triggered for that action to be applied to the entity using the Handler subscribed to that event.